 Check out Anatomie to see their travel pants and other travel garments (shirts, shorts, dresses, jackets, etc.).

 Prana Travel Pants

-PrAna is one of the few companies who make women’s pants made out of legit technical fabrics.
-Most of their stuff falls into the “ugly hiking pants” category but they have a few different style pants and jeans that are actually cute.
+PrAna is one of the few companies that make women’s pants made out of legit technical fabrics.
+Most of their stuff falls into the “ugly hiking pants” category but they have a few different styles of pants and jeans that are actually cute.
 And most of their pants are priced around $80 so they’re not crazy expensive.

 Check PrAna to see all their styles.

-Lululemon may be known for their yoga clothing but they’ve also branched out to more fashion-conscious athleisure wear that works fairly well as travel pants.
+Lululemon may be known for its yoga clothing but they’ve also branched out to more fashion-conscious athleisure wear that works fairly well as travel pants.

 Check Lululemon to see the different styles they have available.

 Alright, moving right along to shirts made from high-performance fabrics that actually look stylish.

 I practically live in t-shirts so a few solid-color tees are a staple of any travel wardrobe.
 While pricy, I love my Wool & Prince merino wool tees.
 These can be worn for multiple days and I don’t have to worry about washing them.